mlflow/mlflow/docs/source/gateway/index.rst

     curl -X GET http://my.gateway:8888/api/2.0/gateway/routes/embeddings

-2. Listing all configured routes on the Gateway: /routes
+2. List all routes: /routes

 This endpoint returns a list of all configured and initialized Route data for the MLflow AI Gateway server.